Pipeline Caching

 Cross-Node Caching

-To enable all runner nodes to use the same cache, you can build Docker cache images containing the content to be cached.
+To share the same cache across all runner nodes, you can build Docker cache images containing the content to be cached.

 Specific methods reference the built-in task: docker:cache